gurkensaas/StackExchange-Badge-IDs/README.md

 This is in case...

 * ...a new badge gets added.
+* ...a new site gets added to the [sites section to stackexchange](https://stackexchange.com/sites)
 * ...the badge system changes.
 * ...you find an error in an existing table.